Hôtel d'Estrées

 The Hôtel d'Estrées is a hôtel particulier, a type of large townhouse of France, at 79 rue de Grenelle in the 7th arrondissement of Paris.
 It is the residence of the Ambassador of the Russian Federation to France.
 It was designed by Robert de Cotte, architect of King Louis XIV, and built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the Duchesse d'Estrées (1668-1753).
 After belonging to several owners, it was purchased by the Russian government in 1863 and became the Russian Embassy.
-Both Czar Alexander II of Russia and his grandson, Nicholas II, stayed in the residence when they visited Paris.
+Both Emperor Alexander II of Russia and his grandson, Nicholas II, stayed in the residence when they visited Paris.
 In 1977 the Russian Embassy was moved to another building, and the Hotel became the residence of the Ambassador.
 It is now classified as a historic monument of France.

 History

 From Louis XIV to the Revolution

 The Hôtel d'Estrées was designed by the architect Robert de Cotte (1656-1735), and was built between 1711 and 1713 for Madeleine-Diane de Bautru de Vaubrun, the duchess of Estrées.
 Robert De Cotte was the brother-in-law of Jules Hardouin-Mansard, and when Mansard died in 1708, de Cotte succeeded him as the chief architect (premier architect) of the King.
 De Cotte's other notable buildings in Paris included the Caserne des Mousquetaires noire, (1710),at 26-28 rue Charenton (12th arrondissement); the Abbey of Saint Denis, the Royal Library (later the Bibliothèque Nationale, site Richelieu) at 58 rue de Richelieu, which was finished by his son in 1727; and the facade of the Èglise Saint-Roche on rue Saint-Honoré, also finished after his death.

 Following the death of the Duchess in 1753, her nephew, Louis-Antoine de Contaut-Biron, sold the house to Charlotte-Aglaé d'Orleans, the daughter of Philippe II, Duke of Orléans, the grandson of King Louis XIII and the Regent for King Louis XV until he reached maturity.
 After her death in 1761, the house was purchased by Anne-Françoise d'Harcourt, the marquis of Beuvon.
 His family lived in the house until the French Revolution.